crowdsecurity/crowdsec/docs/v1.X/docs/getting_started/concepts.md

   !!! note
       While most of the scenarios will focus on ips (the scope will be `Ip`), it can apply to more or less anything, such as a user session, a cookie, a username etc.

+Decisions can be viewed/searched with `cscli decisions`

 ## Alert

 An alert is created when a scenario is triggered, and can have one or more decisions associated.
+Unlike decisions, scenario do not expire.
+You can view/search them with `cscli alerts`

 ## Event